Shell Scripting Practical - Functions, Arrays, and File Operation Techniques

 set -euo pipefail

-# set -u: Error on undefined variable usage
+# set -u: error on undefined variables

-trap 'echo "Error occurred: line number $LINENO" >&2' ERR
+trap 'echo "Error occurred: line $LINENO" >&2' ERR

 echo "Normal processing 1"